slack-samples/bolt-python-assistant-template/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.
+Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, and so on.

 ## App Distribution / OAuth